Optimal queue-size scaling in switched networks: Introduction

 As the main result of this paper, we propose a new online scheduling policy for any single-hop switched network.
-This policy effectively emulates an insensitive bandwidth sharing network with a product-form stationary distribution with each component of this product-form behaving like an M/M/1 queue.
+This policy effectively emulates an insensitive bandwidth sharing network with a product-form stationary distribution with each component of this product-form behaving like an $M/M/1$ queue.
 This crisp description of stationary distribution allows us to obtain precise bounds on the average queue sizes under this policy.
 This leads to establishing, as a corollary of our result, the validity of a conjecture stated in \cite{STZopen} for input-queued switches.
 In general, it provides explicit bounds on the average total queue size for any switched network.
-Furthermore, due to the explicit bound on the stationary distribution of queue sizes under our policy, we are able to establish a form of large-deviations optimality of the policy for {a large class of single-hop switched networks, including the input-queued switches and the independent-set model of wireless networks, when the underlying interference graph is bipartite, for example, and more generally, perfect.
+Furthermore, due to the explicit bound on the stationary distribution of queue sizes under our policy, we are able to establish a form of large-deviations optimality of the policy for a large class of single-hop switched networks, including the input-queued switches, and the independent-set model of wireless networks, when the underlying interference graph is bipartite, for example, and more generally, perfect.

-{The conjecture from \cite{STZopen} that we settle in this paper, states that in the heavy traffic regime (i.e., $\rho \rightarrow 1$), the optimal average total queue size scales as $\sqrt{N}/(1-\rho)$.
-The validity of this conjecture} is a significant improvement over the best known bounds of $O(N/(1-\rho))$ (due to the moment bounds of \cite{MT93} for the maximum weight policy) or $O(\sqrt{N}\log N/(1-\rho)^2)$ (obtained by using a batching policy \cite{NeelyModiano}).
+The conjecture from \cite{STZopen} that we settle in this paper, states that in the heavy-traffic regime (i.e., $\rho\rightarrow1$), the optimal average total queue-size scales as \mbox{$\sqrt{N}/(1-\rho)$}.
+The validity of this conjecture is a significant improvement over the best-known bounds of $O(N/(1-\rho))$ (due to the moment bounds of \cite{MT93} for the maximum weight policy) or $O(\sqrt{N}\log N/(1-\rho)^2)$ (obtained by using a batching policy \cite{NeelyModiano}).